o1-labs/delegation-program-leaderboard/README.md

 ***
 ## How to configure postgress Database
->Open File connection.php located in './connection.php'.
+Open connection.php and configure this variables with your credentials and save the file.
 ##### $username = "your database username";
 ##### $password = "your database username";
 ##### $database_name = "your database name";
 ##### $port = "your database port";
 ##### $host = "your database Host Ip address";
->configure this variables with your credentials and save the file.

 ## Installing Docker file
 1. Copy this directory to home directory in ubuntu.